-- 4.1.
+4.1.
 Frame the Allegations.
 Assisted by a legal advisor and IG, the appointing authority frames allegations before appointing an IO.
 You will receive the allegations as an attachment to your IO appointment letter.
 It is vitally important that you receive clear allegations to provide you with a direction for your investigation.
 The most common weakness in IG investigations is that allegations are vague, poorly worded, or allege conduct that does not amount to wrongdoing.
-Allegations should precisely identify who the subject is, what that person is alleged to have done, what standard was violated, and when the wrong allegedly occurred.
-If you do not understand the allegations, or if as the investigation proceeds your allegations do not seem to provide you with enough direction, consult with the IG and your legal advisor. - 4.2.
+Allegations should precisely identify who the subject is, what that person is alleged to have done, what standard was violated, and when the wrong allegedly occurred.10 If you do not understand the allegations, or if as the investigation proceeds your allegations do not seem to provide you with enough direction, consult with the IG and your legal advisor.

+4.2.
 Appointment Letter.
 Once the appointing authority decides an investigation is needed, he or she appoints an IO in writing.
 The appointing authority should provide you a letter of appointment.
 The appointment letter generally outlines the scope of the investigation, provides the name and contact information of your legal advisor, the name and contact information of your technical advisor (if any), authorizes you to collect evidence, requests recommendations if desired, establishes the ROI completion suspense date and states that the investigation is your primary duty until completion.
 The appointment letter is your authority to conduct an investigation, swear witnesses, and examine and copy documents, files, and other data relevant to the investigation.
 For purposes of the investigation, you are an extension of the appointing authority.
-Because you may need to show the appointment letter to other agencies to obtain their information, the appointing authority should include the allegations to be investigated as an attachment to the appointment letter, thereby protecting the privacy of other parties.
-You can then show the appointment letter to any person to obtain information without disclosing the actual allegations or names of people involved.
-A sample appointment letter is located at Attachment 5 to AFI 90-301.
+Because you may need to show the appointment letter to other agencies to obtain their information, the appointing authority should include the allegations to be investigated as an attachment to the appointment letter to any person to obtain information without disclosing the actual allegations or names of people involved.
+A sample appointment letter is located at AFCRPSG, Attachment 4.